borbware/tic80-basics/tic80-basics/2-workflow.md

 # 2. Workflow

-In [Part 1](https://github.com/nesbox/TIC-80/wiki/A-step-by-step-introduction-to-TIC-80,-Part-1:-The-Default-Cart), we went through the default cart of TIC-80.
 Now it's time to go through the general workflow of making games with TIC-80.

 _**Note:**_ This part of the tutorial is still work in progress.